cugu/awesome-forensics/README.md

 - [LiME](https://github.com/504ensicsLabs/LiME) - Loadable Kernel Module (LKM), which allows the acquisition of volatile memory from Linux and Linux-based devices, formerly called DMD
 - [Magnet RAM Capture / DumpIt](https://www.magnetforensics.com/resources/magnet-dumpit-for-windows/) - A free imaging tool designed to capture the physical memory
 - [SPECTR3](https://github.com/alpine-sec/SPECTR3) - Acquire, triage and investigate remote evidence via portable iSCSI readonly access
+- [UFADE](https://github.com/prosch88/UFADE) - Extract files from iOS devices on Linux and MacOS.
+Mostly a wrapper for pymobiledevice3.
+Creates iTunes-style backups and advanced logical backups.
 - [unix_collector](https://github.com/op7ic/unix_collector) - A live forensic collection script for UNIX-like systems as a single script.
 - [Velociraptor](https://github.com/Velocidex/velociraptor) - Velociraptor is a tool for collecting host based state information using Velocidex Query Language (VQL) queries
 - [WinTriage](https://www.securizame.com/wintriage-the-triage-tool-for-windows-dfirers/) - Wintriage is a live response tool that extracts Windows artifacts.
 It must be executed with local or domain administrator privileges and recommended to be done from an external drive.